 In the definition of f, we first introduce an explicit universal variable a, called a rigid variable, treated in a special way in OCaml as it can be refined by GADT pattern matching.
-By constraining the type of x to be (a, int) eq, we are able to refine a when pattern-matching x against the constructor Eq: the equation a = int becomes available in the corresponding branch, i.e. when typechecking the expression 1, which can be assigned either type a or int.
-As a result, f can be given either type (a, int) eq \rightarrow int or (a, int) eq \rightarrow a.
-This fulfills the standard definition of ambiguity and so should be rejected.
+By constraining the type of x to be (a, int) t, we are able to refine a when pattern-matching x against the constructor Eq: the equation a = int becomes available in the corresponding branch, that is when typechecking the expression 1, which can be assigned either type a or int.
+As a result, f can be given either type (α, int) eq \rightarrow int or (α, int) eq \rightarrow α .
+This seems to fulfill the definition of ambiguity, and if so should be rejected.

 But should we really reject it?
-Consider these two slight variations in the definition of f:
+Consider this slight variations in the definition of f: